coreos/etcd-ca/README.md

 ### Building

+etcd-ca must be built with Go 1.2+.
 You can build etcd-ca from source:

 ```
 $ git clone https://github.com/coreos/etcd-ca